Veridise/veridise-docs/zkvanguard-legacy/detectors/zk-divide-by-zero.md

 component main = Divide();
 ```

-The intended behavior of this circuit is for `quotient` to be set to `dividend / divisor`.
+The intended behavior of this circuit is for `quotient` to be `dividend / divisor`.
-This performed by first assigning `quotient <-- dividend / divisor`, then generating the constraint
+This is done by first assigning `quotient <-- dividend / divisor`, then enforcing the constraint
-of `quotient * divisor === dividend` (which is done because constraints cannot contain division operations,
+`quotient * divisor === dividend`.
+Division cannot appear directly in constraints
-as they result in non-quadratic constraints).
+because they are non-quadratic operations.

-However, this constraint does not enforce the requirement that `divisor` cannot be
+However, this constraint does not enforce that `divisor` must be non-zero for the division
-0 in order for `dividend / divisor` to be a valid operation; in other words, the developer
-did not intend for 0 to be a valid assignment for `divisor`.
+to be valid.
+In other words, the developer did not intend for `divisor = 0` to be allowed.

-Therefore, the constraints of the circuit can be satisfied by the
+As a result, the constraints can be satisfied by an assignment such as
-following assignment: `dividend = 0, divisor = 0, quotient = 5`, as this satisfies the circuit's
-constraint (`5 * 0 === 0`).
+`dividend = 0, divisor = 0, quotient = 5`, since `5 * 0 === 0`.
-However, this clearly deviates from the developer’s intention,
-which was for `quotient` to be set to `dividend / divisor` and for `divisor` to be non-zero.
+This clearly violates the developer's intent: `quotient` should represent `dividend / divisor`
+and `divisor` should never be zero.

 ## Usage Example